matt2ology/math100-applied-linear-algebra/Study Guide with Solutions Exam 1.md

 Be able to multiply a matrix by a vector

-## 4. SOlve Vector and Matrix Equations of the Form
+## 4. Solve Vector and Matrix Equations of the Form

 Be able to solve vector and matrix equations of the form
 $x_1\overline{v}_1\:+\:x_2\overline{v}_2\:+\:·\:·\:·\:+\:x_n\overline{v}_n\:=\:b\:and\:A\overline{x}\:=\:b$